muratk3n/thirdwave/en/README.md

 ---

 New streaming device counts ppl in the room?
-Seriuusly.
+Seriously.

 "@Sean8UrSon